Conditional Local Importance by Quantile Expectations: Simulated Experiments

-Based on the geometry of the data in Figure~\ref{fig:xor2}, we can establish several expectations for the local variable importances.
-When $v_2<-1/3$, the values of $v_1$ should have no impact on the model output.
-Therefore, we expect the importance for $v_1$ to be close to zero when $v_2<-1/3$.
-However, the values of $v_1$ should have large positive importance measures when $v_2>-1/3$ due to their significant impact on the model output.

-From Figure~\ref{fig:xor2patch}, we see this in the CLIQUE values.
+Based on the geometry of the data in Figure~\ref{fig:xor2}, when $v_2<-1/3$ the model output{response} is effectively insensitive to changes in $v_1$.
+Thus, the local{CLIQUE} importance of $v_1$ should be near zero in this region.
+In contrast, when $v_2>-1/3$, variation in $v_1$ has a substantial effect on the model output, and its importance should therefore be strongly positive.
+From Figure~\ref{fig:xor2}, we see this in the CLIQUE values.
 When $v_2<-1/3$, the importance of $v_1$ is practically zero, while for $v_2>-1/3$, $v_1$ has a positive importance.
-CLIP shows a similar trend, though with higher variance in the nonzero importances, highlighting the advantage of using the quantile grid in CLIQUE instead of permutations.
-In contrast, LIME shows no discernible difference in the importance of $v_1$ relative to $v_2$, indicating that it fails to capture the conditional information in the data.
+In contrast, LIME and ICI{This information stands in contrast to LIME and ICI which} show no discernible differences in the importance of $v_1$ relative to $v_2$, indicating that they fail to{while they do capture the global structure well, they do not} capture the same conditional information in the data as CLIQUE.
+We note that LIME can capture local structure well with much smaller kernel widths (see Appendix~\ref{apx:lime}), but default hyper-parameters tend to struggle.
 SHAP falls between LIME and CLIQUE.
 It displays two distinct trends for $v_1$, but still assigns nonzero importance when $v_2<-1/3$.
-This could mislead users to believe that $v_1$ is locally important when it should not have any impact on the prediction.
+In other words, CLIQUE aligns closely with~\ref{P1}, whereas LIME, ICI, and SHAP continue to attribute importance that reflects broader marginal information.

-\subsection{Corners Data.}
+\subsection{Corners Data}

 The AND Gate is a symmetric problem, where the results for $v_1$ mirror the results for $v_2$.
 We now simulate values for a non-symmetric dataset that we call the Corners data (Figure~\ref{fig:corner2dat}).
-We generate three features and produce the response using:
+We generate three features with response:

-In this data, we expect that $v_2$ is not important when $v_1<0$ and $v_1$ is not important when $|v_2|<1/4$.
-We use Generalized Boosted Modeling (GBM) on the Corners data and extract LIME, SHAP, CLIP, and CLIQUE values, which are shown in Figures \ref{fig:corner2gbm1} and \ref{fig:corner2gbm2}.
-Again the CLIQUE and CLIP values reflect the expected behavior, with CLIQUE showing a smaller variance than CLIP.
-In contrast, the LIME values again show only the marginal information.
-SHAP values primarily highlight the marginal effects with only a small amount of conditional information.
+In this data, we expect that for CLIQUE, $v_2$ is not important when $v_1<0$ and $v_1$ is not important when $|v_2|<1/4$.
+To demonstrate~\ref{P3}, the model-agnostic capability of CLIQUE, we develop a basic Artificial Neural Network (ANN) structure in Python for modeling the Corners data and extract LIME, SHAP (via deepSHAP), ICI, and CLIQUE values from five randomly partitioned CV folds, which are shown in Figure~\ref{fig:corner_v}.